 Most people know what it’s like to feel bloated.
 Your stomach is full and stretched out, and your clothes feel tight around your midsection.
 You’ve probably experienced this after eating a big holiday meal or lots of junk food.
 There’s nothing unusual about a bit of bloat every so often.

 Burping, especially after meals, is also normal.
 Passing gas is healthy, too.
 Air that gets in has to come back out.
-Most people pass gas about 15 to 21 times per day.
+Most people pass gas about

 But it’s a different story when bloating, burping, and passing gas become fixtures in your life.
 When gas doesn’t move through your intestines the way it should, you can end up with severe abdominal pain.